 We are dedicated to empowering the MSUD community to advocate for impactful, science-driven legislation and policy that advances the equitable development of and access to lifesaving diagnoses, treatments and cures for MSUD.

-These two pieces of proposed legislation are now before Congress and need your support and action to provide for better outcomes for MSUD patients, their families, and the rest of the MSUD community.
+This proposed legislation is now before Congress and needs your support and action to provide for better outcomes for MSUD patients, their families, and the rest of the MSUD community.
 To help you explain the need for these pieces of legislation, here are some key points to make when discussing the legislation with your federal, state, and local representatives.

 Medical Nutrition Equity Act (MNEA)